-‘Simplicity is the ultimate sophistication,’ said Leonardo Da Vinci.
-Nothing exemplifies this more than the simple but stunningly sophisticated Kotpad weaves from the Koraput District of Orissa.
-This textile tradition lay undiscovered in the jungles of Central India, until the Festival of India’s Viswakarma exhibitions in the early 1980s.
+Leonardo Da Vinci famously said, “Simplicity is the ultimate sophistication.”
+Nothing embodies this sentiment more than the elegant and simple Kotpad weaves from the Koraput District of Orissa.
+This textile tradition remained unknown until the Festival of India’s Viswakarma exhibitions in the early 1980s.

-Emerging from the core of a primordial people, the simplicity, harmony and elegance of the tribal way of life has been captured and crafted in these rough-spun, nature-sprung fabrics which adorn the dark, bejewelled and lithesome woman.
-These textiles, now fashioned into a modern design template like dupattas and stoles, apart from the traditional sari, now hold a distinct place in the wardrobe of the urban buyer.
+The simplicity, harmony, and elegance of the tribal way of life is captured and crafted in these rough-spun, nature-sprung fabrics.
+These textiles, which now include modern designs like dupattas and stoles, as well as the traditional sari, have a unique place in the wardrobes of urban buyers.

-Nestled in the verdant forests of the Eastern Ghats, the cluster areas of Koraput include Nabarangpur, Phulbani and Rayagada districts.
-Scholars have dated the history of Koraput to the 3rd century BCE, occupied by the valiant and dreaded atvika people.
-The region was successively ruled by several royal dynasties and finally came under the modern state of Odisha in 1936.
-These hills are home to tribes like the Santhal, Kondh, Gond, Munda, Oraon and Bondo.
+Nestled in the verdant forests of the Eastern Ghats, the cluster areas of Koraput include Nabarangpur, Phulbani, and Rayagada districts.
+Scholars have dated the history of Koraput to the 3rd century BCE, when the valiant and feared Atvika people occupied the area.
+The region was ruled by several royal dynasties before becoming part of the modern state of Odisha in 1936.
+The hills are home to tribes like the Santhal, Kondh, Gond, Munda, Oraon, and Bondo.

-Like all tribal cultures across the world, their world view has given rise to an elegant creativity, with nature as its inspiration.
-The fabrics of Kotpad are one such and make it absolutely unique in that these fabrics are completely non-chemical.
-Rough to the touch, they are dyed with the reddish tinge of the roots of the Indian Madder (Aal) tree.
-It is eco-friendly, non-toxic and hence non-harmful to the skin.
-In fact, it is even said that the magic weaves of Koraput actually have a healing effect!
-The powerful and vibrant colors range from deep maroon to dark brown depending on the proportion of dye used and the addition of sulphate of iron.
+Like tribal cultures around the world, the Kotpad weavers‘ world view has given rise to an elegant creativity that draws inspiration from nature.
+These fabrics are completely non-chemical, with a rough texture and a reddish tinge from the roots of the Indian Madder tree.
+They are eco-friendly, non-toxic, and even believed to have healing effects.
+The powerful and vibrant colors range from deep maroon to dark brown, depending on the proportion of dye used and the addition of sulphate of iron.

-This limited, but deep and mysterious color range is offset by the natural unbleached off white of the major portion of the fabric, producing dramatic results.
+The limited but deep and mysterious color range is offset by the natural unbleached off white of the fabric, producing dramatic results.
 The reddish color is offset by creams and blacks with motifs drawn from nature and their way of life.
-Some of them are crab, conch, boat, axes, fan, bow, temple, pots, snakes, palanquin bearers, and huts.
+Some of the designs include crabs, conchs, boats, axes, fans, bows, temples, pots, snakes, palanquin bearers, and huts.

-The Kotpad weavers, also called ‘Mirgan,’ make saris, gamchas and tuvals.
-Typically, these minimalist saris indicate the wearer’s identity and mark the rites of passage in a woman’s life.
-Depending on the occasion, the saris get a bit more elaborate, such as a wedding, as shown by elaborate designs on borders and muhs, (pallavs), dominated by the kumbha.
-The tuval is worn by men as a lower garment which also has typical Kotpad borders and motifs.
-The dimensions of the sari too varied from the short knee-length eight haath (one haath is the length from fingertips to elbow) to the ankle-length 16 haath.
+The Kotpad weavers, also known as “Mirgan,” make saris, gamchas, and tuvals.
+Minimalist saris indicate the wearer’s identity and mark the rites of passage in a woman’s life.
+Depending on the occasion, the saris get more elaborate, such as a wedding, with intricate designs on borders and muhs (pallavs), dominated by the kumbha.
+The tuval is worn by men as a lower garment with typical Kotpad borders and motifs.
+The dimensions of the sari vary from the short knee-length eight haath (one haath is the length from fingertips to elbow) to the ankle-length 16 haath.

-The processing of the Aal root dye (collected from the deep jungles) and treating the cotton yarn with dung, wood ash and castor oil is an elaborate and laborious one, sometimes going up to nearly a month.
-Despite the use of castor oil there is no shine or smell.
-Instead the cloth becomes soft and the colors lustrous and fast.
-The dyed coarse cotton yarn, ranging from ten to twenty counts is woven in a simple but highly evolved three-shuttle pit loom with extra weft patterning for the more complicated motifs.
-Solid border effect of the fabric is made with the interlocking method of the multi shuttle.
+The processing of the Aal root dye and treating the cotton yarn with dung, wood ash, and castor oil is an elaborate and laborious process, sometimes taking nearly a month.
+Despite the use of castor oil, there is no shine or smell.
+Instead, the cloth becomes soft, and the colors become lustrous and fast.
+The dyed coarse cotton yarn, ranging from ten to twenty counts, is woven in a simple but highly evolved three-shuttle pit loom with extra weft patterning for the more complicated motifs.
+The solid border effect of the fabric is made with the interlocking method of the multi shuttle.